Introduction and Pronunciation

 This lesson teaches you how to talk about shopping in French.
 First, you will learn words that are used in all stores, talk about souvenirs.
 Next, you will learn words for clothes, including names for colors and different types of stores.

-In Lesson 9, you're going to learn French for different forms of entertainment starting with the radio.
-This lesson will also teach you how to talk about television and movies, sports and beaches, and circus and fairs.
+In this lesson, you'll learn French for different forms of entertainment starting with the radio.
+The lesson will also teach you how to talk about television and movies, sports and beaches, and circus and fairs.
 Finally, you will learn about zoos and amusement parks.

 This lesson continues the conversation about entertainment.
 You will learn about cultural spots like museums, castles, and cathedrals.
 France is famous for its castles.
 Next, you will learn how to talk about the theater.
 You will learn words for plays, musicals, operas, and concerts.